Festival Submission FAQs

 What type of shows is NAMT looking for?

 All types!
-We want to present eight exciting, diverse, great works of art that inspire and motivate the industry to produce them!
+We want to present eight exciting and balanced great works of art that inspire and motivate the industry to produce them!
 The Festival Selection Committee selects shows that are of the highest quality across the widest possible range of themes and styles and sizes in various stages of development.
 To see a list of shows we have recently presented, please check out the Festival History page.

 My musical has already had a full production or is being considered for future productions at regional theatres.
 Does this disqualify it from submission?

 No, it does not.
 The Festival is actually a great way to find future productions and development opportunities.
 We have presented many shows that have had multiple regional productions and also shows that have never had a reading before.
 We are looking for shows across the development spectrum.

 Can I submit my musical if I do not use original music?

 Yes.
 If you submit a musical that does not use original music, please be sure to provide documentation of full underlying rights clearance or documentation that the music is in the public domain.

 My musical has a commercial producer attached.
 Is that a problem?

 Not at all!
 The Festival is a fantastic way for producers to find future producing partners across the country to help develop the show.
 Shows that are accepted as part of the Festival with a commercial producer will still be presented on an absolutely equal footing with the other shows at the Festival.
 The producer will be included in the process but will not be permitted to supplement or enhance in any way.
 The producer will also be asked to sign the agreement with NAMT, if the show is accepted into the Festival.